-- It is recommended that Other Project Funds be used to provide food and honorariums for outreach and education events. - Guidelines for equipment purchases: - Other Project Funds should be utilized first to purchase tools and equipment needed for project implementation.
-The use of Grant Funds to purchasing tools and equipment must be reasonable and justified as necessary for completing the project tasks and outcomes. - Equipment purchased with SCC Grant Funds for the purpose of establishing an Equipment Rental and Loan Program must provide program details such as an equipment maintenance plan, rental program logistics, equipment storage, intended users, and conservation benefit.
-The successful applicant will be required to enter into an Equipment Inventory Agreement with the Department of Agriculture Markets and Foods, and submit annually an inventory report including the extent of equipment use, maintenance and location.
+- It is recommended that Other Project Funds be used to provide food and honorariums for outreach and education events. - Guidelines for project tool and equipment purchases: Other Project Funds should be utilized first to purchase tools and equipment needed for project implementation.
+The use of Grant Funds to purchasing tools and equipment must be reasonable and justified as necessary for completing the project tasks and outcomes.

+⇒ Guidelines for purchases of Agricultural Equipment

+- Equipment purchased with SCC Grant Funds for the purpose of establishing an Equipment Rental and Loan Program must provide program details such as an equipment maintenance plan, rental program logistics, equipment storage, intended users, demonstration of need (such as a survey and/or letters of support) and conservation benefit. - Equipment programs should address in Section II Project Narrative how invasive species controls will be incorporated in rental program protocols (such as utilizing best management practices, cleaning of equipment, etc). - The successful applicant will be required to enter into an Equipment Inventory Agreement with the Department of Agriculture Markets and Foods, and submit annually an inventory report including the extent of equipment use, maintenance and location.
 Reporting will be required for 10 years from date of purchase.